willfurnass/sheffield_hpc/bessemer/software/apps/ansys/mechanical.rst

 Batch jobs
 ----------

-MAPDL is capable of running in both :ref:`MPI <parallel_MPI>` and :ref:`SMP <parallel_SMP>` parallel environments but will use its in-build MPI communications for both.
+MAPDL is capable of running in parallel on a single node or across multiple nodes and this is facilitated by :ref:`MPI <parallel_MPI>`.
-On Bessemer, cross node jobs are not permitted and there is no ``mpi-rsh`` parallel environment.
+However, on Bessemer cross node jobs are not permitted (up to 40 cores on a single node only).

-This necessitates the use of the default :ref:`SMP <parallel_SMP>` OpenMP parallel environment  (up to 40 cores on a single node only).
+.. parallel_bits :ref:`SMP <parallel_SMP>` OpenMP parallel environment  (up to 40 cores on a single node only).
-The lack of other options compared to :ref:`ANSYS Mechanical on ShARC<ansys-sharc-mechanical>` is as a result of execution on a single node not requiring these options.

-Sample SMP MAPDL Scheduler Job Script
+Sample Single-node MPI MAPDL Scheduler Job Script
-"""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""

 ``Mapdl mechanical``: the following is an example batch submission script, ``mech_job.sh``, to run the mechanical executable ``mapdl`` with input file ``CrankSlot_Flexible.inp``, and carry out a mechanical simulation.
-The script requests 2 cores using the SMP parallel environment with a runtime of 60 mins and 2 GB of real memory per core.
+The script requests 2 single-core tasks on a single node with a runtime of 60 mins and 2 GB of real memory per core.

 .. hint::